 A photo identification badge is also required for Antelope Valley Hospital.
-In order to obtain this badge, an intranet/internet (Attachment A) form must be signed and submitted to the Nursing Department coordinator.
+In order to obtain this badge, an intranet/internet (Attachment A) form and badge request form must be signed and submitted to the Nursing Department coordinator.
 A notification list will be sent to Antelope Valley Hospital's Security Department.
 The badge authorizations will be generated via those notifications.
 The student may not work in the hospital without the Antelope Valley Hospital photo identification badge.